White Ninja (webcomic)

 White Ninja is an animated webseries created by Scott Bevan and Kent Earle from Saskatoon, Saskatchewan, Canada.
 It was previously a webcomic that ran from 2002 to 2012 as part of the National Lampoon Humor Network.
 The comic was also part of Dayfree Press and ran exclusive strips on Cracked.com between August 2008 and April 2009.
 The comics were rebooted as a webseries, launched in 2015.

 The White Ninja comic series had over 1,300 comics in the archive and over 2,000 fan-art submissions.

 The comic went on hiatus after March 21, 2012.
 One new comic appeared on July 13, 2012, followed by another on August 14, though none have since followed.

 A year later, on August 14, 2013, an announcement was posted on the White Ninja homepage stating that the series was "officially on hiatus" with an "official apology coming soon".
 It also stated, however, that the comic archive will remain open during the hiatus.

 A year after that, in August 2014, the site officially went offline and replaced with a text saying "New comics coming soon".
 In September 2014, the URL redirected to another webcomic, Soopah, drawn by Tank T. Thomas.

 In 2015, White Ninja was rebooted as an animated webseries, with original creator Bevan partnering with North of Now and Whiskaye Films.
 The series was the first webseries created specially for Vine with Bevan writing 25 of 60 episodes in its first run, with Paul Scheer starring.
 The trailer for the series was released on March 3, 2015, on the series' new website, www.whiteninjaseries.com.
 After the shutdown of Vine, the series moved to the entertainment app Toonstar.

-As of 2020, www.whiteninjaseries.com redirects to www.cuttheshirt.com.
-The reason for this is currently unknown.
+As of 2026, www.whiteninjaseries.com redirects to a github archive of the comic.